hulyak/EbbAndFlowGame/README.md

 ## Tech Stack

 Built with Reddit's Devvit platform using React, TypeScript, and Tailwind.
-Data gets stored in Redis so your progress sticks around.
+Data gets stored using Devvit's built-in storage so your progress sticks around.

 ### Kiro Development

 This project was built using Kiro as the main development tool.
 We set up custom hooks for automating repetitive tasks, steering rules for platform-specific guidance, and specs for organizing complex features.

 Check out [KIRO_DEVELOPER_EXPERIENCE.md](./KIRO_DEVELOPER_EXPERIENCE.md) if you want to see how we used Kiro to speed up development and avoid common mistakes.